Attilio Piccioni: Biography

 Subsequently Piccioni was appointed Minister of Foreign Affairs in the brief first Fanfani government (January–February 1954), after which he was summoned again by President Einaudi to succeed Fanfani as Prime Minister.
-Piccioni, however, did not want to take on this responsibility for the involvement of his son Piero, composer, in the case of Wilma Montesi, a Roman woman found dead on the beach of Torvaianica; thus he was confirmed as Minister of Foreign Affairs in the new Scelba Government.
+Piccioni, however, did not want to take on this responsibility due to the alleged involvement of his son Piero, a composer, in the case of Wilma Montesi, a Roman woman found dead on the beach in Torvaianica; thus he was confirmed as Minister of Foreign Affairs in the new Scelba Government.
 On 26 March 1954, the Montesi case (initially filed) was officially reopened by the Rome Court of Appeal.
-Because of this scandal, on 19 September Piccioni resigned as Minister of Foreign Affairs and from all his official offices.
+Because of this scandal, on 19 September Piccioni resigned as Minister of Foreign Affairs and from all his offices.
 Two days later, his son Piero was arrested on charges of manslaughter and drug use and then imprisoned in the Regina Coeli prison.
 Piero obtained provisional freedom after three months in preventive detention and was finally cleared of all charges.

 In the years 1956–57, Piccioni was the head of the Italian delegation to the United Nations.

 He served again as Deputy Prime Minister in the third (1960–1962) and fourth Fanfani government (1962–1963), in which he also assumed the office of Minister of Foreign Affairs, to replace Antonio Segni, who became President of the Republic.
 He was again Deputy Prime Minister and Minister of Foreign Affairs in the first Leone government (1963) and Minister without portfolio in the I, II, and III Moro government (1963–1968).

 He died in Rome on 10 March 1976 at the age of 83.